 Prequalification vs. Preapproval

 Sometimes the terms prequalify and preapproved are confused or interchanged.
 However, they are different processes.
 The preapproval process is the next step in obtaining a mortgage loan to purchase a house.
 It is often associated with shopping around for the best interest rate on a mortgage loan.
-When you apply to be preapproved, the lender makes an inquiry to review your credit report.
+When you apply to be preapproved, the lender makes a mortgage prequalification soft pull.
 The decision to grant the preapproval status or not is based on this credit information plus your income.
 These inquiries can affect credit in some cases.
 However, the formulas for calculating a credit score ignore inquiry requests made during the 30 days before you apply for a mortgage loan.
 The credit bureaus understand that most people want to be approved at the best interest rate possible, and it isn't going to happen on the first try.
 Inquiries generally do not have a large impact on the total credit score -- a few points at most -- but submitting preapproval requests repeatedly over the course of many months may have some affect.

 - Thinkstock/Comstock/Getty Images